 What Are Credit Hours?

-Credit hours refer to the number of hours you spend in a classroom per week.
+To reiterate, credit hours refer are the number of hours you spend in a classroom every week.
 That’s the short, simple explanation of what credit hours are but it’s not as straightforward as it seems.
 Understanding how they are calculated and how they affect your degree is a bit more complicated.

 To understand credit hours, you need to first understand contact hours.
 The number of contact hours you complete will determine the number of credit hours you earn for your program.